Rita Abrahamsen (UOttawa), Michael Williams (UOttawa)

 Equitable Access to Post-Secondary Education and Research for People with Lived Experiences of Displacement in Canada

-Professor Christina Clark-Kazak from the University of Ottawa received a massive SSHRC Connection Grant, to be distributed in two stages, in order to study the access of displaced people to university-style education.
+Professor Christina Clark-Kazak from the University of Ottawa received a large SSHRC Connection Grant, to be distributed in two stages, in order to study the access of displaced people to university-style education.

 SSHRC Insight Development Grant